elohcrypto/Vanguard/docs/VANGUARD_RWA_TOKEN_ECOSYSTEM_GUIDE.md

 ## 🎯 Overview

-The interactive demo has been enhanced with a comprehensive **Vanguard StableCoin (StableCoin) Token Ecosystem** that demonstrates real-world Compliant StableCoin operations with compliance-based restrictions.
+The interactive demo has been enhanced with a comprehensive **Vanguard RWA (StableCoin) Token Ecosystem** that demonstrates real-world Compliant StableCoin operations with compliance-based restrictions.
 This system models the Greater China banking network with the People's Bank of China as the central authority and retail banks in China, Hong Kong, and Macau.

 ## 🏦 Banking Institution Structure